mjaddis/rdss-message-api-specification/README.md

 The section is split into subsections, depending on the _type_ of application which is processing the received Message.

-In all instances, should payloads reference one or more files accessible via S3 or HTTP(S), the following logic **MUST** be adhered to:

-- Consumers **MUST** expect - and be capable of handling - substantial datasets.
-The staging area to which the files are placed during download **MUST** be able to accommodate such files.

-- Consumers **MUST** implement a mechanism that allows for resumption of fetching of datasets, to allow for network interruptions to occur without the need for a cold restart.

-- When fetching files over HTTPS, applications **MUST** validate certificates to mitigate against connection tampering / man-in-the-middle attacks.
-Certificates presented by HTTPS hosts will either be provided to consumers, or will be issued by common trusted certificate authorities.

-- After fetching of the file is complete, the file **MUST** be validated against the associated checksum(s), should they be provided in the metadata payload.

 ### Institutional Repositories

 Upon receiving a `MetadataCreate` or `MetadataUpdate` payload, an IR **MUST** either create a work or item using the metadata contained within the payload, or update an existing work or item by applying the modified fields within the payload, respectively.